rikosintie/CookBook/Aruba/TFTP-IPv4-IPv6.md

     TLV:          OUI: 00,16,B9, SubType: 2, Len: 2 00,01
 ```

-You can see that the switch has link local address fe80::124f:58ff:fef0:e340.</br>
+You can see that the switch has a link local address of fe80::124f:58ff:fef0:e340.</br>

 ### Use THC-IPv6 to find the IPv6 address</br>
-There is a great IPv6 pentesting project called [thc-ipv6](https://github.com/vanhauser-thc/thc-ipv6)</br>
+There is an IPv6 pentesting project called [thc-ipv6](https://github.com/vanhauser-thc/thc-ipv6)</br>

 It has a tool called `detect-new-ip6` that listens for ICMP6 DAD (duplicate address detection) packets and displays them.